Before you decide to rent an apartment, it is a good idea to create a checklist of things to do. Check out our “smart” checklist below.

 You’ll also need to decide on the layout that suits your lifestyle best.
 First, decide if you want a studio, one-bedroom, two, or even three bedrooms.
 Then, decide on the number of bathrooms you need.
 Finally, consider picking a floor plan that works for you.

 3. Research Neighborhoods

-Now you are ready to pick a geographic area you want to live in, and do research on the neighborhoods that lie within that area.
-Consider the following criteria when making your final decision: proximity to your place of employment, schools, shopping centers, highways, gyms, friends/family and other places that are important for your lifestyle.
+Now you are ready to pick a geographic area you want to live in and do research on the neighborhoods that lie within that area.
+Consider the following criteria when making your final decision: proximity to your place of employment, schools, shopping centers, highways, gyms, friends/family, and other places that are important for your lifestyle.

-4. Create List of Apartments
+4. Create a List of Apartments

 Once you figure out the area you want to live in, search for apartments on apartment listing websites and by doing a direct search on major search engines for ‘apartments in <insert neighborhood> that are important.

 6. Find Out What Comes With The Apartment And What Doesn’t

 Some apartments come with some in-built appliances and furniture.
 Determine what appliances are a “must-have”, and which appliances you may prefer, but are willing to do without if the apartment meets most of your other needs.
 For example, are you okay with not having a private washer and dryer?
 Do you have your own microwave oven?
 Are you really into cooking, and have to have a gas oven versus an electric oven?